by Susan Flantzer © Unofficial Royalty 2018

 On March 9, 1918, Grand Duke Sergei Mikhailovich was arrested in St. Petersburg and, with his secretary Feodor Semyonovich Remez, was sent to Perm, a city in Perm Krai, Russia.
 The three brothers – Princes Ioann, Konstantin, and Igor – along with Prince Vladimir Paley, were arrested in St. Petersburg on March 26, 1918.
 In late April, all four were transferred to the “red capital of the Urals” – Yekaterinburg, a city in Sverdlovsk Oblast, Russia.
 Grand Duchess Elizabeth Feodorovna was arrested in Moscow on May 7, 1918, along with Varvara Alexeievna Yakovleva, the nun from her convent, and was first sent to Perm and then to Yekaterinburg.
 With the family of Nicholas II also in Yekaterinburg, the Bolsheviks decided that there was too much of a concentration of Romanovs and decided to move them.
 On May 20, 1918, they were all taken to Alapaevsk, a town in Sverdlovsk Oblast, Russia, where they were kept in the Napolnaya School.

 During the beginning of their confinement, the prisoners had a certain amount of freedom.
 They were allowed to write letters, leave the school to go to church, and were able to walk in a nearby field.
 Elizabeth Feodorovna spent her time praying, painting, and embroidering.
-The prisoners could sit in a small garden where they sometimes drank tea in the fresh air.
+The prisoners could sit in a small garden where they drank tea in the fresh air.
 Their so-called freedom disappeared in mid-June 1918 when there was an incident during the execution of Grand Duke Michael Alexandrovich, the brother of Nicholas II.
 It appeared to his executioners that Michael had been trying to escape after the gun that was intended for him misfired.
 The incident was used by local authorities to justify the necessity of keeping all imprisoned Romanovs under a strict regime of imprisonment.
 All their property was confiscated including shoes, clothes, linens, pillows, jewelry, and money.
-They each were left with only one set of clothes, one pair of shoes, and two sets of linens.
+They were left with only one set of clothes, one pair of shoes, and two sets of linens.
 In addition, they were prohibited from leaving the school, could not write letters, and had limited food rations.

 On the night of July 18, 1918, the prisoners were awakened and told they needed to be taken to a safe place because there was a risk of armed raids.
 The prisoners were blindfolded and their hands were tied behind their backs.
 The women were placed in a horse-drawn cart and the men in another.
 Only Grand Duke Sergei Mikhailovich resisted.
 The prisoners were taken out of town to one of the abandoned iron ore mines known as Lower Selimskaya.
 When the carts reached their destination, the prisoners were made to walk into the forest.

-They walked to the edge of a mine shaft that was partially filled with water.
+They walked to the edge of a mine shaft partially filled with water.
 According to the personal account of Vassili Ryabov, one of the killers, the prisoners were then hit in the head and thrown into the mine shaft.
 Grand Duke Sergei Mikhailovich once again resisted and he was shot in the head and thrown down the mine shaft.
 When it was obvious that the prisoners were not dead, grenades were thrown down the mine shaft.
 All was quiet but after a short time, talking was heard and more grenades were thrown down the mine shaft.
 The prisoners then started singing the prayer “Lord, Save Your People.”
 This terrified the executioners.
-They had no more grenades and it was necessary for them to finish their job.
+They had no more grenades and they needed to finish their job.
 The executioners set fire to wood and threw it down the shaft.
 The hymns and prayers continued for a while and then stopped.
 The mission was accomplished.

 On September 28, 1918, the White Army captured Alapayevsk, hoping to rescue the prisoners from the school building.
 Some local peasants directed them to the abandoned mine and on October 8, 1918, bodies began to be retrieved from the mine shaft.
 After a medical examination and autopsy, the bodies were washed, wrapped in white shrouds, and placed in wooden coffins.
 Funeral services were held and the coffins were placed in the crypt of the Holy Trinity Cathedral in Alapayevsk where they remained until July 1919.